 - Laser-Guided Karma: Daifugu constantly beats up the prisoners and, during the revolt, use the Excitement Bullets on them to stop Luffy and his allies, breaking the prisoners' spirits however, after Luffy motivates the prisoners, they proceed to beat the crap out of Daifugo, who can only brag of his now useless status as Vice Warden before being beaten by the very same person he used to punish.

 - Ornamental Weapon: Has a sword on his back, but has never been shown drawing it.
 When he actually gets aggressive he instead uses guns.
+The anime shows Daifugo trying to use it on Luffy briefly.

 - Poisoned Weapons: Gleefully demonstrates Queen's special plague bullets on prisoners, very fitting for a scorpion man.